Spivey Hall

 Spivey Hall was built in 1991 on the campus of Clayton State University in Morrow, Georgia, near Atlanta, Georgia.
 Its seating capacity is 492 (476 in the orchestra and 16 box seats).
-It presents jazz and classical music to the metro Atlanta area.
+It is a venue for live performances of jazz and classical music in the Atlanta area.

+Construction of the hall was inspired by Emilie Parmalee Spivey and Walter Boone Spivey, real estate developers in the Atlanta area.
+The Walter & Emilie Spivey Foundation donated $2.5 million to the construction which began in November 1988 (total cost $4.5 million).
+While they were closely involved in its planning, Neither Walter nor Emilie lived to see the ground breaking – but their kindness and generosity manifests itself in the beauty of Spivey Hall.
+Emilie died one month after completing the formal plans in 1988, yet every detail was followed faithfully through the project construction.

 Spivey Hall is home to the Spivey Hall Children's Choir and Spivey Hall Young Artists.
 The Children's Concert Series won the Abby Award for arts education in Atlanta in 1998.

-The Hall was the inspiration of Emilie Parmalee Spivey and Walter Boone Spivey, a wealthy real estate developer couple in the Atlanta area.
-The Walter & Emilie Spivey Foundation donated $2.5 million to the construction which began in November 1988 (total cost $4.5 million).
-Though intimately involved in the planning, Walter had died by the time of the groundbreaking, and Emilie died soon thereafter.

-The visual centerpiece of Spivey's design is the Albert Schweitzer Memorial Organ, a 79-rank, 3-manual, 4,413-pipe organ, built and installed by Fratelli Ruffatti of Padua, Italy.
-The creation of this organ was the subject of a PBS special.
-The majority of Spivey's finishes were designed to be acoustically reflective, in an effort to preserve the sound within and prolong its reverberation.
+The visual and musical centrepiece of the auditorium’s design is the Albert Schweitzer Memorial Organ, a 79-rank, 3-manual, 4,413-pipe organ, built and installed by Fratelli Ruffatti of Padua, Italy.
+The creation of this organ was the subject of a television documentary, broadcast on PBS.
+The hall was constructed to create a favourable acoustic for classical music and organ recitals.

-Owing to frequent appearances on National Public Radio's "Performance Today," the hall has earned a national reputation while also reaching an international audience through artist word-of-mouth and exposure in such publications as BBC Music Magazine and International Arts Manager.
+Performances in the hall are frequently broadcast on National Public Radio's “Performance Today" and the hall has attracted international attention via BBC Music Magazine and International Arts Manager.